arc-archive/api-console-io/docs/advanced/parsing-amf.md

 The `AMF.validate()` function takes the parsed document as the first argument and one of the validation profiles included info AMF library, under `amf.ProfileNames` property.

-Fonally you can just print the validation result to the console to see warning/error messages, if any.
+Finally you can just print the validation result to the console to see warning/error messages, if any.

 ### Generating graph model